NHSDigital/datascience-seminars/All_materials/20230822_Web_Scraping_Financial_Ombudsman_Service/README.md

 The resulting output can be found in `output_table.md`. <br>
 <br>
-For brevity, the main PDF text has been removed before publishing
+For brevity, the main PDF text has been removed before publishing.

 ## Example Output